Grant-Shaw/HighfieldFrontend/README.md

-# Getting Started with Create React App
+# Highfield recruitment task Frontend

 Basic frontend implementation using react + typescript with no CSS styling for highfield recruitment Task.